 (WP-related searches online)

-If you compare searches for WordPress to other CMS platforms, WordPress is searched online 5 x more than Joomla and 9x more than Drupal.
+If you compare searches for WordPress to other CMS platforms, WordPress is searched online five times as much as Joomla and 9x more than Drupal.

-According to WordPress’ own “State of the Word” 2014 survey, 25% of all 33,000 users who responded to the survey stated that they make a full-time living off the WordPress CMS.
-An earlier survey conducted by WordPress (2012) also found that the average hourly rate of WordPress projects is around US$50.
+According to WordPress’ own “State of the Word” 2014 survey, a quarter of WordPress users who participated in the survey stated that they make a full-time living off WordPress.
+An earlier survey conducted by WordPress (2012) also found that the median hourly rate of WordPress projects is around US$50.

 (Source: Upwork)

-As you can see from the above facts and figures, there is no end in sight for how much further WordPress can continue to grow.
+As you can clearly see from the facts and figures presented above, there is no end in sight for how much further WordPress can continue to dominate the CMS landscape.

-- Why WordPress is the best vehicle for growing your business online,
+- Why WordPress is an ideal platform to grow your small business online,

-- Dozens of compelling reasons why you should choose WordPress for your business website or blog, including a detailed look at the benefits, features, and advantages of using WordPress,
+- Over 50 reasons why you should choose WordPress for your website or blog, including a detailed review of the benefits, features, and advantages of using WordPress,

-- How to generate more traffic to your site, increase conversions, and sell more products and services with WordPress.
+- How to generate targeted traffic, get more leads, and sell more products and services with WordPress.

-- Plus, we’ll be providing new step-by-step tutorials and examples on how you can use WordPress and grow your business presence online, and save thousands of dollars on website development and website design costs.
+- Plus, we’ll provide loads of step-by-step tutorials and tips on how to use WordPress and grow your business presence online, and save thousands of dollars on the costs of website development and web design.

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...